jiachenliu1128/weather_app/README.md

 # 🌦️ Weather App Backend API

+**Developed by: Jiachen Liu (刘稼晨)**

 This project is a FastAPI backend featuring a SQL database for persistent storage and CRUD operations of weather data by city and date.
 It supports fetching and storing real-time weather information, exporting data, and is enriched with YouTube weather-related video suggestions and Google Maps integration.

+**About Product Manager Accelerator:** Product Manager Accelerator is a global training community that empowers aspiring product managers with real-world projects, mentorship, and career coaching to accelerate their transition into product management roles.

 **To activate the local FastAPI server by uvicorn:**
 ```bash